SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 We acknowledge contributions from David Meyer, Mosè Giordano, Valentin Churavy, and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
-MK acknowledges funding from the National Science Foundation (Chris please add).
+MK acknowledges funding from the National Science Foundation.
 MK and TK acknowledge funding from the European Research Council under the European Union’s Horizon 2020 research and innovation programme for the ITHACA grant (no. 741112).
 NCC acknowledges support by the Australian Research Council DECRA Fellowship DE210100749.